 ROAPE is published quarterly by Routledge, Taylor & Francis Group for the ROAPE international collective.
 All NEW ARTICLES are available on the Taylor and Francis website.
 This website is run by the ROAPE international collective and provides free access to the ROAPE ARCHIVES.
 This consists of downloadable .pdfs of all articles published by ROAPE that are more than seven years old.
 The site also provides advice on how to contribute or subscribe to the journal and news and information about conferences and events that we think will be of interest to our readers.

-We are in shock at the news of the deaths of two important members of the ROAPE family, Lionel Cliffe and Colin Murray.
+We were recently deeply saddened by the deaths of two important members of the ROAPE family, Lionel Cliffe and Colin Murray.